KaliNuska/infinite-craft-all-recipes/README.md

 # infinite-craft-all-recipes
 This is a breadth-first search result of all the recipes found so far for infinite-craft.
 Use `Ctrl + F`/`Cmd + F` to search for the desired element.
-Prefix the element with a `. ` to search for result elements only.
+Suffix the element with a ` <-` to search for result elements only.

 ## Tier 1:
   1. **Dust** <- `Earth + Wind`